maryasov/editableDiv/README.md

 # editableDiv

-Convert any DIV into contenteditable DIV with placeholder text option.
+jQuery plug-in to allow users to edit the content of any DIV by using the content editable attribute with placeholder text feature.